ymolists/website/src/routes/customers/factorial.md

 They shared a lot about their development process and had frequent pair sessions.
 Every time they found a pain point, they fixed it, and unlike the old dev environments that were unique to each developer, these fixes improved the developer experience for everyone.
 Changes to formatting or lint rules became part of the code that every new workspace would build from.

 Gitpod also transformed the way Factorial onboarded new hires.
-From November to June, Factorial grew from 45 developers to 110, and they all needed to be trained on Factorial's development process.
+From November to July, Factorial grew from 45 developers to 120, and they all needed to be trained on Factorial's development process.
 With no experience using the old system, Gitpod was a much easier entry point.
 "You can either spend 3 days of your life setting them up, teaching them to use tmux, or you can just give them a button and say 'click here'."

 ## Discovering a new collaborative way to work